Hawaii is open for travel once again! Below is a summary of the current requirement and regulations for Hawaii. Updated: April 21, 2021

 The state’s Pre-Travel Testing Program requires passengers five years and older to take a Nucleic Acid Amplification Test (NAAT) from a Clinical Laboratory Improvement Amendments (CLIA) certified laboratory within 72 hours from the final leg of departure and produce a negative result in order to proceed without the state’s 10-day mandatory quarantine.
 Only test results from trusted testing partners approved by the Hawaii Department of Health will be accepted.

-NOTICE TO MAUI TRAVELERS: Effective Jan.
-19, all transpacific and inter-county travelers must download either the AlohaSafe exposure app or Google-Apple Exposure Notification (GAEN) system prior to arriving in Maui County.
+NOTICE TO MAUI TRAVELERS: All transpacific and inter-county travelers must download either the AlohaSafe exposure app or Google-Apple Exposure Notification (GAEN) system prior to arriving in Maui County.
 This is in addition to having an approved negative COVID-19 test result uploaded to your Safe Travels account prior to boarding.
 Beginning May 4, travelers will be required to take a second COVID-19 test after arrival at the Kahului Airport at no cost to the traveler.

 All travelers entering Hawaii are also required to complete the online Safe Travels form in advance of their flight.
 Once their health information is entered within 24 hours of departure, travelers will receive a QR code via email.
 The QR code on their mobile device or printed on paper gets scanned by the airport screener upon arrival.
 A direct link to the program form can be found by visiting: https://travel.hawaii.gov

-Upon arrival in Hawaii, passengers unable to provide proof of an approved negative test will be required to go into quarantine for 10 days or until they can provide proof of negative test results.
+Upon arrival in Hawaii, passengers unable to provide proof of an approved negative test will be required to go into quarantine for 10 days.
 For more information and FAQs, please visit: https://hawaiicovid19.com/travel/.

-Travelers arriving from Japan can bypass the mandatory 10-day quarantine with a pre-test 72 hours prior to departure.
-Beginning in mid-December, travelers flying from Canada to Hawaii may bypass the state’s mandatory 10-day quarantine if they take a COVID-19 test from labs identified by Air Canada and WestJet.
+Travelers arriving from Japan, Canada, Korea and Taiwan can bypass the mandatory 10-day quarantine with a pre-test 72 hours prior to departure.
 The same requirements as domestic Trans-Pacific travel apply.
 Travelers arriving from any other countries will be subject to the 10-day quarantine.

 Should a visitor be subject to Hawaii’s 10-day quarantine, please understand that the following Castle properties are unable to accept quarantine guests: Hali’i Kai, Kona Reef, Kanaloa at Kona, Paki Maui, Kamaole Sands, Kauai Kailani, Kaha Lani, Poipu Shores.